F&W Star Chef

 I’m a pretty good race-car driver, I’ve discovered recently.

 If you could invent a restaurant for your next (imaginary) project, what would it be?

 The world’s most amazing taco shack.
-I’d have it in Charleston, SC, and we’d have à la minute tortillas, ground to order and amazingly prepared, high quality meats cooked over open fires.
+I’d have it in Charleston, South Carolina, and we’d have à la minute tortillas, ground to order and amazingly prepared, high-quality meats cooked over open fires.
 We’d have seating, so you could drink tequila and Micheladas, but it would be very bare bones, like a cinder block building.

-If you were going to take Thomas Keller/Tony Bourdain/Mario Batali (choose 1) out to eat, where would it be?
+If you were going to take Thomas Keller, Anthony Bourdain or Mario Batali out to eat, where would it be?